BiuSky7777/biusky7777.github.io/_pages/notes.md

 author_profile: true
 ---

-Here are some notes, completed independently with the help of various online resources.
-I hope they can make life a bit easier for others like me by:
+Here are some notes I’ve completed independently, drawing on various online resources.
+I hope they can make life a bit easier for others by:
 * Offering detailed and thorough proofs of seemingly trivial or well-known results.

 ***